 Yes.
-Mentor Implants which are the type that Dr. Delgado uses, has lifetime replacement for failed implants and a ten-year warranty for compensation toward replacement surgery, also the patient can purchase an extended warranty for $100, which increases the amount of compensation towards surgery.
+Mentor Implants, which are the type that Dr. Delgado uses, has lifetime replacement for failed implants and a ten-year warranty for compensation toward replacement surgery.
+Also, the patient can purchase an extended warranty for $100, which increases the amount of compensation towards surgery.
 Allergan also produces a great breast implant product with a wide variety of sizes and shapes as well as Mentor, with their own warranty.

 Should I go back to my original surgeon?

-Possibly, the surgeons experience required for revision implant breast surgery is critically important.
+Possibly—the surgeon’s experience required for revision breast surgery is critically important.
 Be aware that revision surgery is much more complex and necessitates more skill than the original surgery.
 If your surgeon is a board-certified plastic surgeon certified by the American Board of Plastic Surgery, this is a good start.
 If your surgeon is confident in the correction required and you are comfortable and confident in his or her skills, then “go for it.”

 Yes, very possible.
-If a woman has breast augmentation surgery in her early 20’s and lives to be 80 or 90 years old, if you do the math, you can see it is very possible.
+If a woman has breast augmentation surgery in her early 20s and lives to be 80 or 90 years old, if you do the math, you can see it is very possible.

-How painful is breast revision surgery?
+How painful is breast implant revision?

-Breast redo surgery is more complex than the initial surgery, therefore, it may be more uncomfortable, especially if scar tissue needs to be removed and/or a breast lift is required.
+Breast redo surgery is more complex than the initial surgery; therefore, it may be more uncomfortable, especially if scar tissue needs to be removed and/or a breast lift is required.

 How long will I need to take off work and exercise?

 If your work does not require any heavy lifting, it is often possible to return by the end of the second week.
 Usually one can drive after a week if no longer taking pain medication.
 You will need to wait to resume exercise for about five to six weeks.